VytautasBoznis/BillIssue/README.md

 * Workspaces can be managed in teams
 * Add user to workspace with notifications
 * Projects can have specific work types to log time to
+* Minimal time log lookup

 ## Missing features at this time

 * Password reset/account confirmation
-* UI part for timelog search